anywhichway/txi/README.md

 `trigram` - The series of all three letter character sequences in a string that has punctuation and spaces removed.

 ## Updates (reverse chronological order)

+2019-02-01 v0.0.6b Added the `_*_` property wildcard.
+Optimized stem usage when `stems=false` and objects are indexed.
+Documentation updates.

 2019-01-26 v0.0.5b Packaging fix